-While borrowing the loan and depending on the amount that you borrow, you will get a maximum of 2 years to repay the loan.
+While borrowing the loan and depending on the amount you borrow, you will get a maximum of 2 years to repay the loan.

-And if you stop getting benefits in between, then you will have to work around finding another way to make the repayments.
+And if you stop getting benefits in between, you will have to work around finding another way to make the repayments.

-If you are expecting your first child or you are expecting more than one child and you already have children, then you can claim up to £500 under Sure Start Maternity Grant.
+If you are expecting your first child or more than one child and already have children, then you can claim up to £500 under Sure Start Maternity Grant.

 How much budgeting loan can I get?

 Like most other loans, there is a defined minimum and maximum limit to the amount you can borrow through a budgeting loan.

 While the minimum you can draw through a budgeting loan is £100, you can draw more money, depending on your household circumstances.